Spend to Save: 10 Upgrades for an Energy Efficient Home

 Sometimes you need to spend money to save money when it comes to utility bills.
-Making upgrades to your property for a more energy efficient home not only saves you heaps of money long-term, but also helps the environment.
+Making upgrades to your property for a more energy-efficient home not only saves you heaps of money long-term but also helps the environment.
 Whether you’d prefer to be ambitious and make larger, more advanced changes, or lots of small, inexpensive ones, there are plenty of options to choose from.
 The best part to keep in mind is that these changes won’t affect the level of comfort you feel in your house.

-By making these ten upgrades to your property, you can have a more energy efficient home.
+By making these ten upgrades to your property, you can have a more energy-efficient home.

 1. Change to Low-Flow

 Almost everyone has watched wasted water flow down the drain while they clean dishes, take a shower, brush their teeth, or run the dishwasher.
 Most people attribute it to the cost of cleanliness.
-In some cases that may be true, but there a few upgrades that you can make to prevent some of that water from being underutilized.
+In some cases that may be true, but they're a few upgrades that you can make to prevent some of that water from being underutilized.

 2. Upgrade to a Better Dishwasher

-Upgrading your old dishwasher is another great way to get a more energy efficient home.
+Upgrading your old dishwasher is another great way to get a more energy-efficient home.
 Older dishwashers can use up to 10 gallons of water per wash cycle.
 More modern dishwashers can make more powerfully and effectively clean your dishes while using about half of the water as older models.

 3. Invest in a Tankless Water Heater

 Another great way to reduce water waste is to get a tankless water heater.
 Traditional systems continuously heat an entire tank of water that may sit idle for long periods of time, expending energy on the continuous heating of unused water.
-Tankless water heaters run your water through high-powered burners; the water only runs through the mechanism while it is being heated.
+Tankless water heaters run your water through high-powered burners; the water only runs through the machine while it is being heated.
 A tankless water heater can cut your water bill up to 20-percent because you waste less water waiting for the water to warm up.
-This is a great upgrade for a more energy efficient home that will also help to keep your wallet full.
+This is a great upgrade for a more energy-efficient home that will also help to keep your wallet full.

 4. Improve Your Insulation